isle-project/isle-editor/docs/components/survey-generator.md

 # Survey Generator

-Allows instructors to create multiple-choice surveys, free text surveys and number surveys on the fly in real-time through an easy-to-use interface.
+Component allowing instructors to create multiple-choice surveys, free text surveys and number surveys on the fly in real-time through an easy-to-use interface.

 #### Example: